lqsantos/DataOcean.IntanceManager/docs/master/11-api-specifications.md

 #### **DELETE Branch**
 - **What:** Remove branch tracking
+- **URL:** `DELETE /repositories/{repository_name}/branches/{branch_name}`
 - **Rules:**
   - FORBIDDEN if any template versions from this branch are referenced by blueprints
-  - Cascades deletion of all template versions from this branch
+  - If deletion proceeds (no active references), cascades deletion of all template versions from this branch
+  - All template versions from this branch become permanently unavailable

 #### **LIST/GET Branches**
 - **What:** Retrieve branch information for repository